How Do You Get Rid of Wood Rot?

 - Pest damage, those spots could be a combination of insect damage and dry rot since dry rot attracts termites and other wood-eating pests

-- Leaky plumbing, guttering not properly pulling water from roofing, sprinkler system issue, and any other water-pooling possibilities
+- Leaky plumbing, guttering not properly pulling water from roofing, sprinkler system issue, and any and all other water-pooling possibilities

 - Putty knife